 The facilitator should be able to handle different aspects of discrimination, when discussing experiences of participants.
 Basic understanding of intersectionality thus helps to deepen the discussion on the influence of "age".

-worksheet "matrix" (in appendix)
+worksheet "matrix" (See Attachment 5)

 pens for participants, flipchart and markers for visualization of the final discussion a seminar room with some retreat-corners for pairs discussing their worksheet